Book censorship in Canada: Hansel et Gretel

-Alberta Public Schools
+Alberta libraries

+School libraries

-On May 26, 2025, Alberta premier Danielle Smith announced her intention to ban "sexual content" from school libraries in Alberta.
+On May 26, 2025, Alberta premier Danielle Smith announced her intention to ban "sexual content" from school libraries in Alberta; the government stated these new rules "would apply to public, separate, francophone, charter and independent schools".
 In July 2025, the provincial government issued an order to school libraries restricting books with "explicit sexual content".
-Alberta’s Education and Childcare Minister Demetrios Nicolaides did not provide a list of books to be removed, but provided four examples of sexually explicit content: Fun Home by Alison Bechdel, Gender Queer by Maia Kobabe; Blankets by Craig Thompson; and Flamer by Mike Curato.
+Alberta's Education and Childcare Minister Demetrios Nicolaides did not provide a list of books to be removed, but provided four examples of sexually explicit content: Fun Home (2006) by Alison Bechdel, Gender Queer (2019) by Maia Kobabe; Blankets (2003) by Craig Thompson; and Flamer (2020) by Mike Curato.
 Notably, all four examples of objectionable materials are graphic novels depicting coming-of-age and LGBTQ subjects.

-A parental rights group, Parents for Choice in Education, and a conservative Christian lobbying group, Action4Canada, later took credit for supplying Nicolaides with the book titles they wanted removed from school libraries.
+A parental rights group, Parents for Choice in Education (PCE), and a conservative Christian lobbying group, Action4Canada, later took credit for supplying Nicolaides with the book titles they wanted removed from school libraries.

-In August of 2025, the Edmonton Public School Board's internally distributed a list of over 200 books to be removed from library shelves in order to comply with the new policy.
+Following the release of the ministerial order, Alberta Teachers' Association president Jason Schilling released a statement opposing the "order, saying it may make students believe 'some expressions of their gender and sexual identities are shameful and should be hidden away'" and that "the sweeping scope of this ministerial order will result in the removal of valuable and inclusive resources from our libraries".
+In August 2025, the Edmonton Public School Board's internally distributed a list of over 200 books to be removed from library shelves in order to comply with the new policy.
 The list included literary classics including The Handmaid's Tale, Brave New World, and I Know Why the Caged Bird Sings.
 When the list was leaked to the public, major international backlash ensued forcing the government to pause implementation.
 In September 2025, the government announced a revised policy that requires restriction of books containing explicit images of sexual acts, but not written descriptions of the same.

+Public libraries

+In April 2026, Alberta's United Conservative Party government then introduced a bill restricting access to sexually graphic visual content in public libraries for children ages 15 and under; this bill also adds the ability for public libraries to be reviewed by the municipal affairs minister.
+Municipal Affairs Minister Dan Williams showcased Gender Queer (2019) and Blankets (2003) as examples of literature that the provincial government had been hearing about "informally", which contributed to the bill's development.
+The Coalition of Alberta Public Libraries, which represents Alberta's 324 public library services, stated "none of its members were consulted about the bill" and "called the bill an 'act of censorship'".
+Matthew Scace of The Globe and Mail reported that the bill is part of a broader set of policies introduced in recent years by Premier Danielle Smith's government and highlighted that following the 2025 school library ministerial order, the provincial government "faced accusations of book banning from education and free-speech advocates and raised the ire of numerous authors, including Canadian literary icon Margaret Atwood".